julienfitz/node-libs/README.md

 1. run `node index.js` and follow the prompts!

 If you get stuck and need to exit, you can `ctrl-c` your way outta there!

+## Parts of Speech Cheat Sheet!

+Mad libs rely on your knowing a little bit about a few parts of speech.
+If you're like me, you're always forgetting which ones are which!
+These are the more common ones used in mad libs:

+**adjective:** describes, modifies, or gives more information about a noun or a pronoun (cold, happy, young, etc.)

+**noun:** name of a thing, a person, an animal, a place, or an idea (Daniel, London, table, hope)

+**verb:** shows an action or a state of being (go, speaking, lived, been, listen)

+**adverb:** modifies a verb, an adjective, or another adverb.
+It tells how, where, when (slowly, very, always, quickly)